clement's bookmarks 2

 Verses:

 • but those who wait on the LORD will renew their strength.
-They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint. `isa 40:31
+They will soar on wings like eagles; they will run and not grow weary, they will walk and not faint. isa 40:31

 • Does the clay say to the potter, 'What are you making?'
 Isaiah 45:9